zapodeanu/catalyst_center_rag_ops/README.md

-# Catalyst Center Retrieval-Augmented Generation GenAI for Ops Data
+# Catalyst Center Retrieval-Augmented Generation GenAIOps

 The repo includes the files to: